Past Projects

 Rheumatic Heart Project

-Establishment of two 4-bed rooms at Medical Center (now Mercy Hospital)
+Funding to establish two four-bed rooms at Queen's Hospital (now Mercy Hospital)

 Portland Hearing Society